Advice For A Great Grand Canyon Family Trip

 How Many Days at the Grand Canyon?

 We visited the South Rim, where most people go.
-The North Rim is only open in summer, gets fewer visitors, but also has fewer facilities.
-The busy season starts in April, with especially crowded weeks when California and Arizona have their spring breaks.
+The North Rim is only open in summer, gets fewer visitors and has fewer facilities.
+The busy season on the south rim starts in April, with especially crowded weeks when California and Arizona have their spring breaks.

 Two days is the minimum amount of time you need to see the South Rim from a few different perspectives.
 If you want to experience the ranger programs, visit the museums or do more extensive hiking then consider three or more.
 Bring binoculars.